shabin5785/Golang_notes/Go_4.md

 When a value is sent on an unbuf fered channel, the receipt of the value happens before the reawakening of the sending goroutine.

+Messages sent over channels have two important aspects.
+Each message has a value, but sometimes the fac t of communic ation and the moment at which it occ urs are just as important.
+We cal l messages events when we wish to stress this aspect.
+When the event carries no additional informat ion, that is, its sole pur pos e is synchronizat ion, we’ll emphasize this by using a channel whose element typ e is struct{}, thoug h it’s common to use a channel of bool or int for the same pur pos e since done <1 is shorter than done <-struct{}{}.